tlester/ldap_target_ctl/README.md

 ## Prerequisites
 - LDAP user created on each OID instance for the test to authenticate (see "Creating the Monitoring User" Installation Below):
 - emclpy and ldap_target_ctl modules installed on a host that has access to the OEM servers (see "Software Installation" below.
-NOTE.
-Already installed on App Admin utility host "dcprutb06001")
 - Java 1.6 or greater requires.
 Set the $JAVA_HOME to a java that is 1.6 or greater, if needed.

 ## Usage
 The ldap_target_ctl script should be executed from a utility host that has proper firewall access to the OEM host.
-The script has already been installed on the App Admin utility host "dcprutb06001" where all pre-req's have been satisfied.
-Many options have defaults, so only basic input is needed unless you have a special one off case.
-See examples below for typical usage.

 ```
 ldap_target_ctl -h